rhit-lahmanjh/Sky_Guardian/README.md

 #### Anaconda Navigator
 Using from the environments page in Anaconda Navigator, simply import the inTellogence_environment.yaml file.

-#### With Anaconda Prompt
+#### Anaconda Prompt
 With your desired environment activated, and the inTellogence folder active, run the following command:

+conda env create -f drone.yaml

+#### Without Anaconda
+A requirements file is included for convenience. install through the following command:

 pip install -r requirements.txt

 ## Mission Pad Setup
 For inTellogence to work as expected, it's important to setup the mission pads as the drone expects to see them, as mapping is currently not supported.
 This layout is shown below, where orientation, spacing and layout are important.
 Should you wish to adjust the spacing between the pads, these are defined as global constants in sensoryState.py, set by default to 50cm center to center.
 Since Tello EDU currently only supports 8 different mission pads, the flyable space is separated into two sectors, in which the drones track which quadrant they are in.

-IMPORTANT: When taking off, place the drones facing the X direction and it Sector 1.
+IMPORTANT: When taking off, place the drones facing the X direction and in Sector 1.

 <img src="imgs/mission_pad_layout.png" width="500">